 Glaze can be applied before or after the pottery is fired.
 If it is applied before firing, it is known as a greenware glaze.
 If it is applied after firing, it is known as an overglaze.
 Glazes can be translucent or opaque, and they come in a variety of colors.

-Some common types of glazes include lead glaze, earthenware glaze, and stoneware glaze.
+Some common types of glazes include lead free glazes, earthenware glaze, and stoneware glaze.

 Glaze Drying Time for Quality Results?